muhammad-zakir/payon-stories-unofficial-calculator/readme.md

     - ~~Advanced book new formula~~ and +1% matk per lvl
     - Investigate auto spell new changes and how to implement them in the battle calculation

-- Thief
-    - ~~Double attack increased chance~~
-    - Envenom new formula (can't seem to find this calculation at a first glance)

 - Assassin
     - ~~Right hand mastery increase values~~
     - ~~Left hand mastery increase values~~ (damage needs to be tested and compared to rocalc)